Skip to Content

 Harvesting dill fronds:

-• Use dill fresh or preserve it by drying, dehydrating, or freeze drying.
+Use dill leaves fresh or preserve them by drying, dehydrating, or freeze drying.

 Harvesting dill seeds: